 Description(s) from The National Gazetteer of Great Britain and Ireland (1868)

+You can see the administrative areas in which Shelley has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference TM031385 (Lat/Lon: 52.00784, 0.937142), Shelley which are provided by:
+You can see maps centred on OS grid reference TM017385 (Lat/Lon: 52.00784, 0.937142), Shelley which are provided by: